esciencecenter-digital-skills/research-software-support/modules/publication/info.md

 order: 0
 ---

-- How, where and why publishing your software.
+Obtain the skills and knowledge necessary to address the following questions:
+- What does publishing software mean?
+- Why should researchers publish their software?
+- Where should researchers publish their software?
-- Understand the basis steps of a modern publication workflow.
+- What are the basic steps of publishing software?
+- How do I guide a researcher through the publishing process?